Simon Property Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if tenant demand weakens, department-store anchors lose relevance, refinancing costs absorb FFO growth, e-commerce pressure hurts traffic, or redevelopment spending earns weak returns.
+The thesis fails if tenant demand weakens, department-store anchors lose relevance, refinancing costs absorb FFO growth, e-commerce pressure hurts traffic, redevelopment spending earns weak returns, or the new CEO transition breaks execution discipline.

 Management

 The Simon family remains central to governance and operating culture.
-Eli Simon now leads day-to-day execution, while David Simon as Chairman remains important for capital allocation history and institutional credibility.
+Eli Simon now leads day-to-day execution after David Simon died in March 2026, so the leadership transition is a key thing to watch for capital discipline and redevelopment follow-through.

 Industry trend